0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ## Data Integrity & Overfitting Verification

-To confirm reliability, a diagnostic script (`sanity.py`) was used.
+To verify reliability, a diagnostic script (`sanity.py`) was used.

 ### Data Leakage Verification

-- No filename or patient ID overlaps across splits.
+- No filename or patient ID duplication.
-- No duplicate slices or volumes within any split.
+- No duplicate slices or volumes in any of the splits.

 ### Overfitting Diagnostic